Subspace Learning From Bits: Introduction

-Distributed wideband spectrum sensing for cognitive radios \cite{Romero2013} is an appealing and motivating application for the proposed framework.
+Distributed wideband spectrum sensing for cognitive radios is an appealing and motivating application \cite{Romero2013}.
 It is recently proposed to estimate the power spectral density of wideband signals via least-squares estimation from sub-Nyquist samples \cite{ariananda2012compressive}.
 The frugal sensing framework \cite{frugal2013} considered the same estimation problem using one-bit measurements based on comparing the average signal power within a band of interest against a pre-determined or adaptively-set threshold \cite{Mehanna2013}.
 Their algorithm is based on linear programming and may explore parametric representations of the power spectral density.
-Our work is different from \cite{frugal2013} in several aspects.
-Instead of comparing the average signal power against a threshold which may introduce additional parameters, we compare the average signal power between two different bands of interest.
-Our algorithm explores the low-rank property of the power spectral density rather than its parametric representation.
+Our work is different from \cite{frugal2013,Mehanna2013} in several aspects.
+Instead of comparing the average signal power against a threshold which introduces the additional issue of how to set the threshold, we compare the average signal power between two different bands of interest and therefore do not need to set any threshold.
+Our algorithm explores the low-rank property of the power spectral density rather than its parametric representation, and does not require knowing the noise statistics but explores the concentration phenomenon of random matrices.

 Finally, the paper \cite{mroueh2013quantization} studied one-bit phase retrieval, an extension of the one-bit compressed sensing with phaseless measurements.
 Despite different motivations and applications, our algorithm subsumes the scenario in \cite{mroueh2013quantization} as a special case when the covariance matrix is assumed rank-one.